 I discovered that Rhode Island had 13,000 and 2.5 million children across the country being cared for by grandparents or “grandfamilies” mostly due to the opioid crisis.
 I was now part of this fuzzy demographic of caregivers.
 That was my ‘aha’ moment and where the vision for ‘Grands Flourish’ was born.

 I envisioned a grandparent’s hub, a place where grandparents can connect to community, share their stories, engage in support groups, learn about resources and celebrate successes.

 In the past year we have provided services and referrals to over 300 grandparents connecting them with refrigerators, air conditioners, fuel assistance, cribs, toys, food, housing, peer-support and attorney referrals.

-We have only just begun… with your support and donations we can assist so many more grandfamilies and act as a beacon of light for those who’s lives have become dark in the mist of a complicated intertwined drug epidemic.
+We have only just begun.
+With your support and donations we can assist so many more grandfamilies and act as a beacon of light for those whose lives have become dark in the midst of a complicated and intertwined drug epidemic.